Apr 21, 2021

 You still have a couple options if you get a claim or notice for breaking copyright law.
 You could pay to officially license the song (which could cost a few hundred dollars), allow the creator to monetize your video, or simply replace that song with something else.

-If you’re still waiting to hear how to add music to a video, you may be disappointed.
+If you’re still waiting to hear how to add audio to a video, you may be disappointed.
 Because this is by far the easiest part of the entire process: Take the song file, drag it into your video editor of choice, and pat yourself on the back.

 Here’s what that looks like if you break it all down into specific steps:

-Hey, we told you it was easy.
+Hey, we told you it was easy to add audio to video projects.

 The good news is that licensing music for video doesn’t just add a punch of energy or emotion to your projects — it also gives you peace of mind.
 You can stop worrying about copyright strikes or DMCA takedowns and just focus on making the sort of content you love.